gregorl82/Android_AsteroidRadar/README.md

 # Asteroid Radar App

-An application that fetches and displays data of nearby asteroids from the NASA NeoWs API, using Retrofit, Glide, Room and WorkManager.
+An application that fetches and displays data of nearby asteroids from the NASA NeoWs API, using Retrofit, Picasso, Room and WorkManager.

 The app consists of two views:
 - a home screen with a list of nearby asteroids for the next seven days and an Image of the Day, both loaded from the NASA API.